A5kar/A5kar.github.io/_posts/2022-07-15-hypothesis-testing.markdown

 ## Goodness of fit test {#gof}

-So far, we saw the [parameters estimation](/2022/04/26/methods-of-estimation.html#intro) and [parameter hypothesis testing](/2022/07/15/hypothesis-testing.html#parameter_testing), and in both cases we could develop methods based on the assumption that the underlying probability law is known and is fixed.
+So far, we saw the [parameters estimation](/2022/04/26/methods-of-estimation.html#intro) and [parameter Hypothesis Testing](/2022/07/15/hypothesis-testing.html#parameter_testing), and in both cases we could develop methods based on the assumption that the underlying probability law is known and is fixed.
 However, there is a family of methods that aim at solving a more general problem, where they test if the probability law governing our observations is an exact candidate distribution.
-Indeed, the parameter hypothesis testing is a special case of **goodness of fit** testing, which is also a topic in non parametric statistics.
+Indeed, the parameter Hypothesis Testing is a special case of **goodness of fit** testing, which is also a topic in non parametric statistics.

 As a practical example, assume that a random sequence $$X_1,\dots,X_n\sim\mathcal P$$ is observed.
 Probability law $$\mathcal P$$ is unknown, but we can test if $$\text{Cat}(\mathbf p_0)$$ could have generated $$X_1,\dots,X_n$$, with certain probability or, alternatively, with some statistical evidence{% if jekyll.environment == "development" %} (see [Stats L15 Q4](https://learning.edx.org/course/course-v1:MITx+18.6501x+2T2021/block-v1:MITx+18.6501x+2T2021+type@sequential+block@u04s05_hypotesting/block-v1:MITx+18.6501x+2T2021+type@vertical+block@u04s05_hypotesting-tab4)){% endif %}.
 In other words, we test a null hypothesis of the form $$H_0:\mathbf p=\mathbf p_0$$.
 Note that $$\mathbf p_0$$ can in turn be a function of a smaller set of parameters $$\boldsymbol\theta$$, that is $$\mathbf p_0=\mathbf p_0(\boldsymbol\theta)$$, where the unknown $$\boldsymbol{\theta}$$ can be estimated as $$\boldsymbol\theta=\hat{\boldsymbol{\Theta}}_n$$.